pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Outputs are asynchronous, meaning their actual plain values are not immediately available.
 As such, there are limitations on the ways in which you can retrieve these values.

 To demonstrate, let's say we have the following simple program that creates a VPC resource in AWS.
-In this program, we have added a print statement to print the `vpc` variable so that we can see the properties of this resource.
+In this program, we have added a print/log statement to print the `vpc` variable so that we can see the properties of this resource.

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}